Preparing for a Major Shift in Export Control Policy

 “We already comply with OFAC’s 50% Rule.”

-The BIS 50% Rule differs in enforcement from the OFAC 50% Rule.
+The BIS 50% Rule differs in enforcement from the OFAC 50 Percent Rule.
 Since most BIS Entity List and MEU List parties are not on OFAC’s SDN List, compliance with one does not equate to compliance with the other.

 Export Control Compliance Challenges